Pablo-source/targets-test/README.md

 ![rendered_markdown_report_from_targets_pipeline](https://github.com/Pablo-source/targets-test/assets/76554081/302f7f6b-41ad-4c41-9fd8-c65908aa7aa9)

-## 8.Adding an univariate TS model forecast using TBTAS and ARIMA
+## 8.Adding univariate TS model forecast using TBTAS and ARIMA

 Using {forecast} package I include two univariate TS models ARIMA and TBATS to forecast the nect 24 monhts of data.
 This Forecast model is going to be a new Targets in the pipeline.
 And also It will be included as a new section in the new rendered Markdown report as a final output from the pipeline.
 The script containing new targets functions for both ARIMA and TBATS univariate TS model is called **scripts_to_functions_forecast.R**